korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 and supports maintenance of a public interface that doesn't have to change, even though our class might.

-In this course, we're going to be setting up, and talking about setter methods, which set data on the objects.
+In this course, we're going to be setting up and talking about setter methods, which set data on the objects.
 We'll end this course by creating more objects out of the Car class, and talking more about that process.
 We'll be using the code from the last code, where we ended it, with the Main and Car classes.

-So now, let's add the setter methods, in the Car class:
+So now, let's add the setter methods in the Car class:

 ```java
 public void setMake(String make) {